lifenjoiner/ISx/readme.txt

 1. You can use 'ISCab' from InstallShield (2009) to modify the cab file(s).
 2. You can use 'Orca' to modify the msi files.
 3. You can use 'isd'/'sid' to the inx/ins file.
-4. You can run the extracted '*_sfx.exe' file to launch the installation.
+4. You can run the (some) extracted '*_sfx.exe' file to launch the installation.
 5. For the older version installer, try 'IsXunpack'.
 6. More?
 Read the source file!